TPO Search

 How do I check for TPOs near Aldsworth?

 Enter your postcode in our search tool to see TPOs near Aldsworth plotted on an interactive map.
-Aldsworth falls within Chichester District Council and South Downs National Park Authority, which has data in our dataset.
+Aldsworth falls within South Downs National Park Authority, Chichester District Council, and Havant Borough Council, which has data in our dataset.
 Results show Tree Preservation Orders within 200m of your postcode centroid.

 Which planning authority covers Aldsworth?

-Aldsworth falls within Chichester District Council and South Downs National Park Authority.
+Aldsworth falls within South Downs National Park Authority, Chichester District Council, and Havant Borough Council.
 These planning authorities are responsible for making and enforcing Tree Preservation Orders in the area.

 What happens if I do work on a TPO tree near Aldsworth?